-- Sexual assault: Meaning an offense classified as a forcible or nonforcible sex offense under the uniform crime reporting system of the Federal Bureau of Investigation. - Dating violence: Meaning violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim. - Domestic violence: Meaning felony or misdemeanor crimes of violence committed by a person who: (A) Is a current or former spouse or intimate partner of the victim under the family or domestic violence laws of the jurisdiction of the recipient, or a person similarly situated to a spouse of the victim; (B) Is cohabitating, or has cohabitated, with the victim as a spouse or intimate partner; (C) Shares a child in common with the victim; or (D) Commits acts against a youth or adult victim who is protected from those acts under the family or domestic violence laws of the jurisdiction. - Stalking meaning engaging in a course of conduct directed at a specific person that would cause a reasonable person to: (A) Fear for the person's safety or the safety of others; or (B) Suffer substantial emotional distress.
+- Sexual assault: Meaning an offense classified as a forcible or nonforcible sex offense under the uniform crime reporting system of the Federal Bureau of Investigation. - Dating violence: Meaning violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim. - Domestic violence: Meaning felony or misdemeanor crimes committed by a person who: (A) Is a current or former spouse or intimate partner of the victim under the family or domestic violence laws of the jurisdiction of the recipient, or a person similarly situated to a spouse of the victim; (B) Is cohabitating, or has cohabitated, with the victim as a spouse or intimate partner; (C) Shares a child in common with the victim; or (D) Commits acts against a youth or adult victim who is protected from those acts under the family or domestic violence laws of the jurisdiction. - Stalking meaning engaging in a course of conduct directed at a specific person that would cause a reasonable person to: (A) Fear for the person's safety or the safety of others; or (B) Suffer substantial emotional distress.

-- Creates obligation to address a sex-based hostile environment under its education program or activity, even if sex-based harassment contributing to the hostile environment occurred outside the recipient's education program or activity or outside the United States. - Changes supportive measures to permit measures that burden a respondent during the pendency of the grievance procedures and creates an appeal process for burdensome supportive measures. - Decisionmaker can be the Title IX Coordinator and/or Investigator.
+- Creates obligation to address a sex-based hostile environment under its education program or activity, even if sex-based harassment contributing to the hostile environment occurred outside the recipient's education program or activity or outside the United States. - Changes supportive measures to permit measures that burden a respondent during the pendency of the grievance procedures, as long as that burden is not "unreasonable," and creates a process for parties to seek changes to decisions about supportive measures. - Decisionmaker can be the Title IX Coordinator and/or Investigator.
 Appeals Decisionmaker remains uninvolved in the investigation/initial decision. - Much of the rigid sex-harassment grievance procedure is only applicable to postsecondary education complaints by students.